joshir/elastic-kafka-spring/README.md

 The Kafka platform is built on the following core foundations:

-1. High Throughput
- * Deliver messages at network limited throughput using a cluster of machines with latencies as low as 2ms.
+1. *High Throughput*:  Deliver messages at network limited throughput using a cluster of machines with latencies as low as 2ms.

-2. Scalable
- * Scale production clusters up to a thousand brokers, trillions of messages per day, petabytes of data, hundreds of thousands of partitions.
+2. *Scalable*: Scale production clusters up to a thousand brokers, trillions of messages per day, petabytes of data, hundreds of thousands of partitions.
 Elastically expand and contract storage and processing.

-3. Permanent Store
- * Store streams of data safely in a distributed, durable, fault-tolerant cluster.
+3. *Permanent Store*: Store streams of data safely in a distributed, durable, fault-tolerant cluster.

-4. Hight Availability
- * Stretch clusters efficiently over availability zones or connect separate clusters across geographic regions.
+4. *High Availability*: Stretch clusters efficiently over availability zones or connect separate clusters across geographic regions.

 We will use `docker-compose` file from *Confluent* Kafka.
 Find it [here.](https://github.com/confluentinc/cp-all-in-one/blob/7.3.0-post/cp-all-in-one/docker-compose.yml)